provectus/internship/devops/03 - docker-compose/README.md

 Remove py sources, they are already present in the image
   volumes:
     - .:/opt/services/flaskapp/src

+Nginx config has a bug.
+Host is defined twice that caused `return redirect(url_for('success'))` -> http://localhost,localhost:8080/success
 ```

 * Docker-compose with an environment file.
 Create 2 different environment files for docker-compose